Learn from my mistakes!! Make lasting memories and avoid preventable disasters with these 7 must-remember family camping tips.

 Multi-Function Camping Essentials:

 I love finding handy products that serve a multiplepurposes.
 Not only will these items be super helpful for your camping trip, but you can use them in a lot of other situations!
+(This post contains ad links to products we love; read our disclosure policy here).

 - Hand crank lantern with phone/mobile device charger (also includes flashlight, emergency siren, and AM/FM radio) — Handy, portable, and perfect for emergencies!
 This is a camping must-have and would also be an excellent addition to your at-home or car emergency kit.